 The Graduate Coordinator provides administrative support to the Director of Graduate Studies and serves as the liaison between the students and the Graduate College.
-Currently, we do not have a Graduate Coordinator, but students can contact Elissa Montiel (elissamontiel@arizona.edu) for assistance with GradPath or other issues related to the Graduate College.
+Students should contact the Graduate Coordinator with questions about GradPath or other logistical aspects of the graduate program.
+The position is currently held by: